Sound editing from home or on-the-go? Try these tips for a more streamlined workflow.

 8. Numpad shortcuts

-Karabiner (free) allows me to use numpad (numeric keypad) shortcuts on a laptop, although it has not yet been updated for Sierra.
+DF: Karabiner (free) allows me to use numpad (numeric keypad) shortcuts on a laptop.
 Specifically, I have Karabiner configured to interpret Fn+Number as the same as pressing that number on a numpad.
 Since there are so many keyboard shortcuts in Pro Tools that use the numpad, this is a must-have for my Pro Tools workflow.

-What hardware or software are you using to be productive on a mobile editing rig?
+What tools are you using to be productive on a mobile editing rig?